GrandpaBond/pxt-heading/README.md

 ## rpm2Speed(diameter, axle)
 A utility function to help with motor calibration.
-This function converts the spin-rate achieved with wheels turning in contrary directions, into the equivalent linear speed when both wheels are going forwards.
+This function converts the spin-rate achieved with wheels turning in opposite directions, into the equivalent linear speed when both wheels are going forwards.
 Calculations are based on the wheel-diameter and axle-length.

-It should be noted that for a given power setting, inertial and frictional effects may mean that the actual wheel-rotation speeds achieved will differ between the two situations, so motor calibration can only ever be approximate.
+It should be noted that motor calibration using this technique can only ever be approximate.
+For a given power setting, inertial and frictional effects may mean that the actual wheel-rotation speeds achieved will differ between moving forward and spinning on the spot.
+Also, for low power settings, some buggies may give an initial "kick" to get the motor going!